George Hudson: York

 By 1830 Hudson was a Tory, although at this point the Tories did not control York.
 At the 1832 general election he backed the unsuccessful candidate, John Lowther, and did so again in 1833 in a by-election.
 In both of these elections accusations of bribery were levelled against Hudson, but in fact both sides misbehaved.
 Vaughan (1997) states "The Whigs were not in favour of bribery but instead used gangs of thugs to intimidate any would be Tory voter – in those days the vote was given orally and in public, surrounded by the crowd".

 Lowther was elected to parliament at York at the third time of asking in the 1835 general election, and Hudson inadvertently helped his enemies by sending the poorer voters who had voted for Lowther a gold sovereign each by post.
 A parliamentary select committee later investigated this, but no further action was taken, mainly because unsavoury tactics had also been used by the Whigs in York.

-In 1835 Hudson was elected to the City of York Corporation as an alderman.
+In 1835, Hudson was elected to the City of York Corporation as an alderman.
 Funded by Hudson's money, the York Tories eventually gained the balance of power in York, and Hudson became Lord Mayor of York in 1836 and again in 1837.
 There was some doubt about the lawfulness of this second term, but by the time the matter went to court Hudson's second year as mayor was over.

 Following his election as one of the two members of parliament for Sunderland in 1845, Hudson's influence led to his becoming Lord Mayor of York for a third time.
 One of his ambitions, to build a bridge to link the railway with Lendal in York was high on his agenda.
-However his attempts to raise money for this project did not go well, as he stated that the YNMR would fund the bridge with the council.
-However, when the proposal was presented to the Council there was no mention of the YNMR.
+However his attempts to raise money for this project did not go well, as he stated that the YNMR would fund the bridge with the corporation.
+However, when the proposal was presented to the corporation there was no mention of the YNMR.
 Alarmed, one of Hudson's bitterest enemies, George Leeman, led the opposition, resulting in Hudson agreeing to pay some of the costs of the bridge design himself.